-They are the all-star side dish at your favorite Mexican restaurant and a staple for any taco Tuesday Mexican meal at home.
-Delicious homemade refried beans take just a handful of ingredients to create one of America's favorite Mexican dishes.
+They are the all-star side dish at your favorite Mexican restaurant and a staple for any taco Tuesday at home.
+This Authentic Mexican Beans Recipe takes just a handful of ingredients to create one of America's favorite Mexican dishes.
 Pass the tortilla chips and let's get this party started!

 Heat 3 tablespoons of extra virgin olive oil in a large cast iron skillet or Dutch oven over medium heat.
 Then sauté diced onions, garlic and jalapeños for 6-8 minutes until very tender and fragrant.

 Taste and adjust seasoning.
-Serve these flavorful refried beans with cilantro and cotija cheese.
+Serve these flavorful refried beans with cilantro and cotija cheese, extra chilis or limes.

 FAQ's and Serving Suggestions

 Only all of my favorite things!
-Fish tacos, shrimp tostadas, Mexican Caesar salad, Mexican red rice, mango habanero salsa and crispy tortilla chips.
+Baked Fish Tacos, Beer Battered Baja Fish Tacos, shrimp tostadas, Mexican Caesar salad, Mexican red rice, mango habanero salsa and crispy tortilla chips.

 If you're looking for a smoky flavor, add a half teaspoon of smoked paprika to the mix.
 When I'm using this pot of beans as my protein over salads, I like to season them as I would taco meat - with cumin, chili powder and a pinch of crushed red pepper flakes.
 A pinch of dried oregano will add an earthy touch - use a light hand as too much will turn your beans bitter.
 And I always love topping the beans with fresh cilantro.